Special Educational Needs & Disability (SEND)

 - Young Carers

 - Attention Deficit Hyperactivity Disorder (ADHD)

 Children may need extra support, sometimes in the classroom with the teacher or teaching assistant (TA) or maybe through more personalised intervention.
 If further support is needed then a range of outside agencies may be involved.
 These might include the School Nurse, Speech and Language Therapist, Special Educational Needs Support Specialist Teacher, Behaviour Support Services or the Educational Psychologist.

-We have a comprehensive SEN Policy and Information Report, and believe that every child is entitled to have his or her particular needs recognised and addressed.
-We also have a SEN Lindridge Offer which outlines the provision that we offer all children at Lindridge St Lawrence CE Primary School.
+We have a comprehensive SEND Policy and SEN Information Report and believe that every child is entitled to have his or her particular needs recognised and addressed.
+We also provide an overview of the Graduated Response which outlines the provision that we offer all children at Lindridge St Lawrence CE Primary School.

-Mrs Montague is also available via Class Dojo
+Mrs Greenow-Langford is also available via Class Dojo

 Worcestershire's Local Offer